 Because it hasn’t

 Its two rear leglets.)

-The unpleasant bug first appeared in print in 1624 in The Generall Historie of Virginia, New-England, and the Summer Isles by John Smith, a picaresque character, soldier, and Virginia’s first colonial governor:
+The repellent bug first appeared in print in 1624 in The Generall Historie of Virginia, New-England, and the Summer Isles by John Smith, a picaresque character who was a soldier and Virginia’s first colonial governor:

 A certaine India Bug, called by the Spaniards a Cacarootch, the which creeping into Chests they eat and defile with their ill-sented dung.

 Its spelling, like that of alligator, inevitably went through several mutations, before folk etymology pinned it down to its modern shape.
 For a long time it was hyphenated, and appears as Cock-roach in Darwin’s Origin of Species (1859).

 Since we’ve mentioned folk etymology, a more recent example of folk etymology in action is chaise lounge, adapted from the French chaise longue.
 The word longue undoubtedly looks odd in English (a rare parallel is tongue), but a chaise longue is ideal for lounging; the alteration therefore seems quite logical.
 (Some, like Le Corbusier’s iconic creation, are more for show than serious lounging.)
 While chaise lounge is predominantly American, and not generally recognized as a correct British spelling, the OED shows it first in an impeccably British source: an edition of The Times of 1807.